bantikumarsatlokashram/Registrationform/README.md

-# Registration Form with CSS in a Single Page
+# Registration Form in HTML5 with CSS in a Single Page
 simple registration form in HTML image /Screenshot (307).png
 # Preview:- (100% free to use)